Package releasing made easy: zest.releaser overview and installation¶

 Alternatively, buildout users can install zest.releaser as part of a specific project’s buildout, by having a buildout configuration such as:

 [buildout] parts = scripts [scripts] recipe = zc.recipe.egg eggs = zest.releaser[recommended]

-Of course you must have a version control system installed. zest.releaser currently supports:
+Of course you must have a version control system installed.
+Since version 7, zest.releaser only supports git.

 Zest.releaser gives you four commands to help in releasing python packages.
 They must be run in a version controlled checkout.
 The commands are:

 - prerelease: asks you for a version number (defaults to the current version minus a ‘dev’ or so), updates the setup.py or version.txt and the CHANGES/HISTORY/CHANGELOG file (with either .rst/.txt/.md/.markdown or no extension) with this new version number and offers to commit those changes to subversion (or bzr or hg or git).

 - release: copies the the trunk or branch of the current checkout and